aesiniath/http-streams/README.markdown

 <!-- replace with link to hackage when it is released -->

 A common case in writing RESTful web services is needing to make onward calls to further servers.
-This package is intended to make this easy to do, especially from within wep apps written with Snap.
+This package is intended to make this easy to do.
+Though originally written for making calls from wep apps written with Snap, you can use this from any library or framework.

+Enjoy!

 Example
 -------

-The basic API is very simple:
+The underlying API is very simple:

 ```haskell
 main :: IO ()